RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

 Directors can be selected only from the highest, most experienced and well vetted class of members.
 Additionally, they should undergo thorough background checks to screen not just for criminal behavior, but for financial and personal responsibility and stability.
 A core objective of such vetting is to screen out sociopathic or psychopathic individuals who would represent a threat to the stability and viability of the organization.

 Everyone who has cryonics arrangements is not necessarily a committed cryonicist.
 A committed cryonicist is someone who has sought out cryonics, completed the necessary legal and financial arrangements and who remains both signed up and engaged with their cryonics organization over a period of years.
 Currently, cryonics is infested with individuals whose first contact with cryonics was as a job applicant and who have made cryonics arrangements primarily because it improves their scope of authority and credibility within the organization.
 Hired hands are just that, hired hands; they don’t get to run the ranch.
 The scope of authority of such opportunistic cryonicists should be severely limited and they should never occupy core administrative, technical or financial positions within the organization.
 Failure to follow this dictum has already resulted in embezzlement, fraud and grossly deficient patient care.

+##### 2.2.2.
+Emergency plans

+The organization must have a detailed, written plan of action to protect its patients in cryopreservation against legal or legislative attack, economic instability, insurgent attack by anti-cryonics individuals or entities, as well as plans to cope with and prevail over known existential risks to which its patients may be subject (i.e., hurricanes, tornadoes, earthquakes, blizzards, etc.).

+The organization’s board must ensure that the organization has adequate plans to protect its assets—its property, financial and human resources, programmatic content and material, and its integrity and reputation—against damage or loss.
+The board should review regularly the organization’s need for general liability and directors’ and officers’ liability insurance, as well as take other actions necessary to mitigate risks.

+The organization shall have in place policies and procedures to protect and preserve the organization’s important documents and business records.

 #### 2.3 Law